The Investment Treaty Arbitration Review: Objection of Manifest Lack of Legal Merit of Claims: ICSID Arbitration Rule 41(5)

 Trans-Global concerned allegations that Jordan had engaged in a systematic campaign to destroy the claimant's investments in a petroleum exploration venture after the claimant confirmed its discovery of oil pay zones in the designated area of exploration.
 Specifically, Jordan was alleged to have breached: (1) the fair and equitable treatment standard in Article II(3)(a) of the US–Jordan bilateral investment treaty (BIT); (2) the non-discrimination provision in Article II(3)(b) of the US–Jordan BIT; and (3) an obligation to consult the claimant in Article VIII of the US–Jordan BIT.
 Jordan filed Rule 41(5) objections, asserting that the claims were manifestly without legal merit as they alleged 'infringements of non-existent legal rights of the Claimant or non-existent legal obligations of [Jordan]'.18 The application failed in relation to the first two claims under Articles II(3)(a) and II(3)(b), but succeeded in relation to the third claim as Article VIII was found to contain only an obligation of consultation between the two contracting states and not between the investor and the host state; 'the essential legal basis' in respect of the third claim was therefore 'entirely missing under the BIT'.19

-Since then, decisions on Rule 41(5) have been rendered (albeit mostly finding against the applicant)26 a further 30 times (thrice in annulment proceedings27 and recently, for the first time, in proceedings for the revision of an award)28 bringing the total number of Rule 41(5) applications filed to date to 34.29 A review of the available decisions rendered to date reveals a fairly consistent application and interpretation of Rule 41(5) by ICSID tribunals (see Section IV).
+Since then, decisions on Rule 41(5) have been rendered (albeit mostly finding against the applicant)26 a further 31 times (thrice in annulment proceedings27 and twice in proceedings for the revision of an award)28 bringing the total number of Rule 41(5) applications filed to date to 35.29 A review of the available decisions rendered to date reveals a fairly consistent application and interpretation of Rule 41(5) by ICSID tribunals (see Section IV).

 i A residual rule